0atman/noboilerplate/scripts/13-why-rust.md

 ---
-# linus toravlds is not an easy man to please.
+# Linus Torvalds is not an easy man to please.

 C++ is not good enough for this man.